 (Sorry, had to.)

-Add 2 cups broccoli florets to the skillet then place a lid on top and simmer for 2 minutes.
+Add broccoli florets to the skillet then place a lid on top and simmer for 2 minutes.
 Remove the lid then add the cooked chicken back into the skillet and continue simmering until the broccoli is crisp-tender, and the sauce is slightly thickened and reduced, 1-2 more minutes.

 Lick Your Plate Coconut Chicken Curry